alexgu2008/elabftw_api_support/README.md

 ## Python Files

 In order to be able to use various functions of the API interface, we create a configuration file which we use as the basis for all other files.
 Here you only need to replace the value 'API_KEY' at the position " API_KEY = 'API_KEY' " with the generated KEY in the User Panel and save the file.
 It is important for all other files that all scripts are in the same folder.
+The file is available here: ([eLabFTW_config_api2.py](https://github.com/alexgu2008/elabftw_api_support/blob/main/eLabFTW_config_api2.py))

 ```